101 – Huron University College at Western University

 Semester Entry Points

-January 11: Supplemental application due for Ivey Advanced Entry Opportunity (AEO)
+January 15: Supplementary application due for Ivey Advanced Entry Opportunity (AEO).

 Submission of Documents

-An acknowledgement will be sent to you detailing the documents required to complete your application for admission to Huron.
-All requested supporting documents must be received before an admissions decision can be made.
-Please send all documents to Huron’s Admission Office.
+After Western receives your application, an acknowledgement will be sent to you detailing the documents required to complete your application for admission to Huron.
+All requested supporting documents must be received before an admission decision can be made.
+Send all documents to Huron’s Admission Office.

-It is your responsibility to ensure that all required documentation has been submitted to the Undergraduate Admissions Office.
+It is your responsibility to ensure that all required documentation is submitted to the Undergraduate Admissions Office.
+You must submit a copy of each document to each campus you apply to; sending the documents to Western does not guarantee receipt by Huron.
 Submit all documents as soon as they are available and prior to the document deadline.

 Huron at Western is an English-speaking university.
 If English is not your first language, you must write one of the following tests of English proficiency: